PokeAPI/pokedex-promise-v2/README.md

 var P = new Pokedex();
 ```

 **NOTE**: Any function with the designation "ByName" can also be passed an integer ID.
-However the functions with the designation "ById" can only be passed an integer ID.
+However, the functions with the designation "ById" can only be passed an integer ID.

 ### Berries